 Why eating healthy is important

 Obesity is the fastest rising health problem in the country, and Maine is no exception to the trend.
-According to the Center for Disease Control and Prevention, 1 in every 5 Mainers is obese, and more than half of the population is overweight.1
+According to the Center for Disease Control and Prevention, one in every five Mainers is obese, and more than half of the population is overweight.1

 There are a number of factors that contribute to the increasing obesity trends, but one of the most significant is an unbalanced diet.
 Balancing the amount of calories we consume and the exercise we get can be tricky, but you don’t need to be a professional to make savvy choices.